A Revealing Look at the Carbon Footprint of an Event

 The results of the footprint are very revealing of an event’s actual, though commonly misunderstood, environmental impact.
 As you can see, the travel of attendees (in this case, players and spectators) to and from the venue represents a whopping 73% of the event’s total carbon footprint.
 Food and beverage (12%) and overnight accommodations (11%) represent the other major areas of impact.
 The remaining areas– venue, and materials/waste – represent a relatively minor 4% of the event’s total carbon footprint.

 Focusing “green” efforts in the wrong areas

 Now, consider that this example represents a relatively small event.
 There are only 560 spectators at this game.
 Imagine a large NBA basketball game or NHL hockey game with 15,000+ spectators, a large NFL football game with 60,000+ spectators, or a large multi-day conference where delegates are flying in from across North America.
-The carbon footprint from travel at these events would be substantially higher that this UBC example.
+The carbon footprint from travel at these events would be substantially higher than this UBC example.